juliords/wireless_sim/readme.txt

 Server (port: 9999)
-- conect nodes using an undirected graph
+- conects nodes using an undirected graph
 - adding edge: "a <node-id-from> <node-id-to>"
 - deleting edge: "d <node-id-from> <node-id-to>"
-- console: graph construction commands (the two above)
+- console: graph construction commands (two above)

 Client
 - must pass server port and address via argv
-- on client startup it sends an init message do server
+- on client startup it sends an init message to server
 - after that, server replies informing its id
 - Console: message to be sent to server